 2. Fast-forward 2 weeks later: I meet this older woman who was selling this 250 pound thick slab of marble that was brought from Italy in 1940 to San Francisco, where it was used to make dough in a small pizzeria on Columbus.
 No idea how to make a table base, but amazing story & immaculate piece of marble.
-Had.
-To.

 3. Fast-forward 1 week later: researching the interwebs on table-making.
 Because I am going for a rustic-modern-minimalist vibe in the new spot, I wanted table legs that would not distract too much from the marble nor the chairs.
 I opted for these 3-rod hairpins I found from this Denver-based maker.
-Had.
-To.

 4. Fast-forward to this past Sunday: The parts of this dining set have been strewn about my living quarters for weeks, and I’m fed up.
 I spend a few hours at Home Depot collecting parts.
 Then many more hours of trial and error, stripped screws, laughs, tears, heavy breathing, heavy lifting, pizza breaks… and NOW I HAVE A NOT-VERY-STURDY-BUT-STANDING TABLE!